 Are your helicopter and pilots safe to fly with?

 Yes, we fly in them ourselves and trust our lives to the pilots and helicopters daily.
 In all the years of flying we have never had a single accident.
 Our parent company Alpha Aviation is meticulous about maintenance and safety.
 All helicopters are FAA inspected, certified and fully insured.
 So yes, flying with us is very safe.

 The Knik Valley is sheltered from most low pressure fronts by the Chugach Mountains.
 So we have more sunshine and less rain than other popular flightseeing areas.
 The precipitation in the valley is actually less than in most area’s in Arizona and we are considered a sub-arctic dessert.
 Unfortunately we do have bad weather days too and there is no way to tell far ahead of time when that is going to be.

-We do have a weather-cam pointed towards the glacier so we can see what the weather is up there.
+We do have weather-cams pointed towards most of our landing spots so we can see what the weather is up there.
 We also check the forecast and the radar continuously to make sure we only fly when the conditions are safe.
 You can improve your chances of a great trip by being flexible.

 If we have to cancel a flight because of weather we will gladly reschedule you to another day / time.
 If your schedule does not allow that we will refund 100% of your trip.